feroult/yawp-site/guides/api/pipes.md

 }
 ~~~

-Those methods are self explanatory.
+These methods are self-explanatory.
 They are invoked when a given person is connected
 to a counter (flux) and when a person is destroyed or changed in a way that
 configureSinks does not connect it to the sink anymore (reflux).